Eddie Green (actor): Songs

 Green wrote many songs, the best known being "A Good Man Is Hard to Find."

 Work in radio

 Vallée featured Green heavily on his radio programs The Fleischmann's Yeast Hour, The Royal Gelatin Hour, and Sealtest Dairy Show.
 He also worked during the 1930s and 1940s with his old friend Louis Armstrong in his variety series where he would perform sketches with Gee Gee James.
 Some other major radio programs Green appeared on were Maxwell House Show Boat, The Philco Radio Hall of Fame, and Jubilee.

 However, Green did not gain his highest acclaim until he began to work with Amos 'n' Andy and Duffy's Tavern, the latter of which also became a hit movie.
 Through his work with Ed Gardner he became one of the most influential black artists in radio.

-Eddie Green died of a heart ailment on September 19, 1950 in Los Angeles, California.
+Eddie Green died of a heart ailment on September 19, 1950, in Los Angeles.